 Because of the importance of these deadlines, we are carefully monitoring the ongoing investigations and preparing claims on behalf of owners who choose to opt out.
 Those that take the steps necessary to opt out can file an individual claim for the impact an emission scandal has on their vehicle’s performance and re-sale value.

-Unfortunately, this does not seem to be the everyday reality EcoDiesel owners experienced after receiving the software patch to disarm a cheat device, given the wide range of posts about driving experiences that have been shared online.
+Unfortunately, this hasn’t been the everyday reality EcoDiesel owners experienced after receiving the software patch to disarm a cheat device, given the wide range of posts about driving experiences that have been shared online.
 A simple Google search will show thousands of posts regarding how the emissions update has created problems or otherwise impacted the performance of EcoDiesel vehicles.
 Decreased MPGs, reduced towing/torque performance, drops in re-sale value, time-consuming repairs and more have all been reported.
 A review of our website shows we warned EcoDiesel owners this could happen.
 While we cannot guarantee such problems will occur with Mercedes-Benz vehicles, it’s critical owners of these vehicles are aware of the potential problems a mandatory patch can create, and in fact have already created for owners, and judge their own situation accordingly.

 If you own a BlueTEC diesel-fueled Mercedes-Benz, we ask you to reach out to our firm as soon as possible to better understand your rights.